-There are no specific authorization criteria for this service in the fee-for-service or the managed care delivery system.
-The IFSP is the authorizing document for EIS and EIS service-specific evaluation and treatmentEIS related services.
+There are no specific authorization criteria for this service in the fee-for-service delivery system.
+The IFSP is the authorizing document for EIS and EIS-related services.
 Florida Medicaid managed care plans must authorize all services listed on the IFSP.